namishh/com/content/blog/devlogs/pico.md

 After adding particles to the enemies, it only makes sense to explode and add particles to our ships as well.
 The first particle effect on our ship is the same explosion we use on the enemy ship when it dies, but on our ship it happens everytime we take damage.
 This explosion in blue in color and much much smaller.

 <br>
-The second and a new effect I did was releasing some smoke particles from our ship when we are low on lifes.
+The second and a new effect I did was releasing some smoke particles from our ship when we are low on lives.
 It works by adding small grey circles that only go up, but they increase in size as they age and then they despawn when they reach the `max_age`.

 ![img](https://u.cubeupload.com/namishhhh/playerparticles.gif)